pkgcraft/pkgcraft/README.md

 # Pkgcraft

-Pkgcraft is a highly experimental, rust-based, tooling ecosystem for Gentoo.
-It aims to provide bindings for other programming languages targeting Gentoo-specific functionality as well as a new approach to package management, leveraging a client-server design that will potentially support various frontends.

-## Components

-- **pkgcraft**: core library supporting various Gentoo-related functionality
+Core library supporting various Gentoo-related functionality.
-- **arcanist**: daemon focused on package querying, building, and merging
-- **pakt**: command-line client for arcanist

 ## Development

-Note that using `cargo nextest` or another test runner that runs tests in separate processes is required.
-Using `cargo test` will break as long as it uses threads since pkgcraft runs many bash-related tests and bash isn't thread-friendly in any fashion.
+Using `cargo nextest` or another test runner that runs tests in separate processes is required.
+Running tests via `cargo test` will break due to its threaded approach since pkgcraft runs many bash-related tests and bash isn't thread-friendly in any fashion.

-For bugs and feature requests please create an [issue][1].
+For bugs or other requests please create an [issue][1].

-Otherwise [discussions][2] can be used for general questions and support.
+For general support or questions use [discussions][2] or the #pkgcraft IRC channel on libera.

 [1]: <https://github.com/pkgcraft/pkgcraft/issues>
 [2]: <https://github.com/pkgcraft/pkgcraft/discussions>